 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Abusive head trauma, formerly known as “shaken baby syndrome,” was first identified decades ago and came into the forefront of pediatric medicine in the mid-1970s with a nanny case in Massachusetts.
-Although many cases of abusive head trauma involve shaking of the baby, other mechanisms of injury are also important, thus, leading to the change in terminology.
+Abusive head trauma, formerly known as “shaken baby syndrome,” is the most common cause of head injury in infants and young children.
+Although many cases of abusive head trauma involve shaking of the baby, other mechanisms of injury, including slamming of the baby against a surface and hypoxia, are also important.
 The injuries to physically abused babies often include skeletal fractures and bruising.
 However, it is the injuries to the central nervous system, especially the brain and retinas, that are often most severe and important.
+The outcome of abusive head trauma is often poor.
 Abusive head trauma often mimics other common illnesses in the pediatric population.
 The authors discuss key features of the history, physical examination, laboratory evaluation, and imaging studies that must be sought to make the diagnosis and to distinguish abusive head trauma from accidental injury.

 • Abusive head trauma is a prevalent affliction of children and occurs in approximately 38 out of every 100,000 children in the United States each year.